-The Student Self-service Portal (SSP) is a vital tool for any communication with your Academic Administrator, Timetabling or Finance Team.
+The Student Self-service Portal (SSP) is a vital tool for any communication with your Academic Administrator, Timetabling, IT, Compliance or Finance team.
 You should use the SSP for making requests and raising general queries.
 Members of relevant teams will resolve, forward or close the query and you will have a complete record of communication.

 Some examples of what you can do through the SSP are:

-- Request different types of letters like Council Tax exemption letters and bank letters, - Request a timetable change - Apply for an extension - Notify us of any issues, for example in connection with your attendance
+- Request different types of letters like Council Tax exemption letters and bank letters, - Request a timetable change - Apply for an extension - Notify us of any issues, for example in relation to your attendance